unclesp1d3r/CipherSwarmAgent/README.md

 Optional configuration options for using the ZAP feature with a shared directory:

-- `WRITE_ZAPS_TO_FILE`: If set to true, the agent will write the zap output to a file in the zaps directory.
+- `WRITE_ZAPS_TO_FILE`: The agent will write the zap output to a file in the zaps directory if set to true.
 By default, this is set to false.
 This is useful for debugging and sharing zap output with other clients via a shared directory.
-  The server will still prompt the agent to download the zap output files, but this can be useful if you want to share the zap output with other clients.
+  The server will still prompt the agent to download the Zap output files, but this can be useful if you want to share the Zap output with other clients.
 - `ZAP_PATH`: The path to the directory where the agent will store the zap output files.
-By default, this is set to " zap" in the data directory.
+This is set to " zap" in the data directory by default.
 These files contain successful cracks, and setting this is sometimes used to allow multiple clients to share cracks via a shared directory rather than the server.
 - `RETAIN_ZAPS_ON_COMPLETION`: If set to true, the agent will retain the zap files after completing a task.
-Otherwise, the zaps path contents are deleted upon completion of each task.
+Otherwise, the zap path contents are deleted upon completion of each task.
 By default, this is set to false.

-The agent will automatically create a configuration file in the same directory as the agent (`cipherswarmagent.yaml`) with the provided configuration options and default options that can be modified as needed.
+The agent will automatically create a configuration file in the same directory as the agent (`cipherswarmagent.yaml`) with the provided configuration options and default options that can be modified.

 ### Running the Agent